 Pencil skirts are narrow and snug, so you might think that they just don’t mix with plus size clothing.
 But that’s not the case.
 These slim skirts are available in larger sizes.
 As long as a pencil skirt fits your hips perfectly, then you’re good to go.

 Just keep in mind that pencil skirts’ slim fit means that you won’t be taking long strides as you walk.
 You won’t be able to run for the bus in a pencil skirt.
 But you may just look fierce enough that the bus driver waits for you anyway.

-Trapeze dresses are 1960’s chic.
-They’re narrowest at the shoulders and get wider the longer they get with no waist shaping at all.
+Swing dresses are classic chic, often associated with the “swinging” 1960’s.
+They’re narrowest at the shoulders and get wider the longer they get.
+Swing dresses have no waist shaping at all.
 If you’re short, you might be overwhelmed by all the excess fabric.
 But if you’re tall, you’ll be able to rock a trapeze dress like nobody’s business.
 Trapeze dresses are Fashion with a capital F, so they’re not for the shy.
 But if you want a dress that says, “Hey look at me and how amazing I look!” then a trapeze dress will do the trick.

 Fit still matters with trapeze dresses.
 They won’t hang right if they don’t fit your shoulders properly.

 The Circle Skirt